View Source BrowseyHttp (BrowseyHttp v0.0.5)

 Options

-• :max_response_size_bytes: The maximum size of the response body, in bytes, or :infinity.
-If the response body exceeds this size, we'll return a TooLargeException.
+.
 This is important so that unintentionally downloading, say, a huge video file doesn't run your server out of memory.
-Defaults to 5,242,880 (5 MiB).
+Defaults to 5,242,880 (5 MiB).:follow_redirects?

-• :max_retries: how many times to retry when the HTTP status code indicates an error.
-Defaults to 0.
+: how many times to retry when the HTTP status code indicates an error.
+Defaults to 0.:receive_timeout

-• :receive_timeout: The maximum time (in milliseconds) to wait to receive a response after connecting to the server.
-Defaults to 30,000 (30 seconds).
+: The maximum time (in milliseconds) to wait to receive a response after connecting to the server.
+Defaults to 30,000 (30 seconds).:browser

-• :browser: One of :chrome, :chrome_android, :edge, :safari, or :random.
-Defaults to :chrome, except for domains known to block our Chrome version, in which case a better default will be chosen.
+, except for domains known to block our Chrome version, in which case a better default will be chosen.:ignore_ssl_errors?

 Examples